m2osw/snaplogger/README.md

         ...the apply() function...
     }

-Since you may have parameters of your own, we allow for any parameter to be defined with a map of strings.
-Here is how we save the one character for the padding feature;
+Since you may need your own parameter values to last between calls, we allow for saving them in a map of strings.
+Here is how we save the one character for the padding feature:

     d.set_param(std::string("padding"), pad);